|

 Macro, register, and string descriptions in this page frequently

-mention each other; most cross references are to macros.
+mention each other; most references are to macros.
 Where a

 register or string is referenced, its type is explicitly